kibitan/setup_mac/README.md

      - add shortcut of Applications
      - customize shortcuts
    - hot corners - Put Display to Sleep
+ - Displays
+    - Night Shift
+      - Schedule: Sunset to Sunrise
+    - Advanced
+      - Automatically reconnect to any nearby Mac or IPad - enable
  - Screen Saver
    - Desktop
      - Dynamic
    - screen saver
      - show with clock
      - Use random screen saver
+  - Battery
+     - Prevent automatic sleeping when the display is off - enable

 ---